itsjamie/bmff/README.md

 This parses MP4 containers that adhere to the above specification.

 ## Goals
-- Support BinaryMarshaler interface
+- Support a stream based input
-- Support BinaryUnmashaler interface
+- Support a stream based output
 - Add `emsg` support for timed metadata insertion to existing files.